-You bought the fillet of kingklip, but just haven't had time to eat it.
+You bought the salmon fillet, but just haven't had time to eat it.
 Is it still okay?

 Fresh, uncooked fish is only good for one or two days in the fridge.
 If it's cooked, it should be okay for three to four days, but only if you heat it thoroughly before eating it.